 Caregivers in certain countries cannot be added

-Unfortunately, the Embrace Alert System is not yet available in all countries.
-If you’re travelling to the below countries and plan on adding some local caregivers, the app will restrict you from doing so.
-Instead, we recommend always having someone nearby that’s able to assist in case of a seizure, and activating caregivers with numbers that aren’t local to the below countries:
+Unfortunately, the Embrace Alerting System is not available in all countries.
+If you are traveling to the below countries and plan on adding some local caregivers, the Alert App will restrict you from doing so.

 This is everything that you need to consider before your trip.
-Of course, if you encounter any problems while abroad, you can always reach out to us for help at firstname.lastname@example.org.
+Of course, if you encounter any problems while you are abroad, you can always reach out to us for help at firstname.lastname@example.org.